philipphager/cmip/README.md

 # CMIP - Conditional Mutual Information with the logging Policy
-CMIP implementation for the paper: `An Offline Metric for the Debiasedness of Click Models`, currently under review at SIGIR 2023.
+CMIP implementation from the 2023 SIGIR paper: `An Offline Metric for the Debiasedness of Click Models`.

 The metric quantifies the mutual information between a new click model policy and the production system that collected the train dataset (logging policy), conditional on human relevance judgments.
 CMIP quantifies the degree of debiasedness (see paper for details).
 A policy is said to be debiased w.r.t. its logging policy with a `cmip <= 0`.